gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 1. `nothingFor(duration)`: Pause for a given duration.
 2. `atOnceUsers(nbUsers)`: Injects a given number of users at once.
-3. `rampUsers(nbUsers) during(duration)`: Injects a given number of users distributed evenly on a time window of a given duration.
+3. `rampUsers(nbUsers).during(duration)`: Injects a given number of users distributed evenly on a time window of a given duration.
-4. `constantUsersPerSec(rate) during(duration)`: Injects users at a constant rate, defined in users per second, during a given duration.
+4. `constantUsersPerSec(rate).during(duration)`: Injects users at a constant rate, defined in users per second, during a given duration.
 Users will be injected at regular intervals.
-5. `constantUsersPerSec(rate) during(duration) randomized`: Injects users at a constant rate, defined in users per second, during a given duration.
+5. `constantUsersPerSec(rate).during(duration).randomized`: Injects users at a constant rate, defined in users per second, during a given duration.
 Users will be injected at randomized intervals.
-6. `rampUsersPerSec(rate1) to (rate2) during(duration)`: Injects users from starting rate to target rate, defined in users per second, during a given duration.
+6. `rampUsersPerSec(rate1).to.(rate2).during(duration)`: Injects users from starting rate to target rate, defined in users per second, during a given duration.
 Users will be injected at regular intervals.
-7. `rampUsersPerSec(rate1) to(rate2) during(duration) randomized`: Injects users from starting rate to target rate, defined in users per second, during a given duration.
+7. `rampUsersPerSec(rate1).to(rate2).during(duration).randomized`: Injects users from starting rate to target rate, defined in users per second, during a given duration.
 Users will be injected at randomized intervals.
-8. `stressPeakUsers(nbUsers) during(duration)`: Injects a given number of users following a smooth approximation of the [heaviside step function](http://en.wikipedia.org/wiki/Heaviside_step_function) stretched to a given duration.
+8. `stressPeakUsers(nbUsers).during(duration)`: Injects a given number of users following a smooth approximation of the [heaviside step function](http://en.wikipedia.org/wiki/Heaviside_step_function) stretched to a given duration.

 ### Closed Model